Prof. Dr. Moritz Diehl - firstname.lastname@example.org

 This course gives 6 ECTS.
 It is possible to do a project to get an additional 3 ECTS, i.e., a total of 9 ECTS for course+project.

 Exercises: The exercises are partially paper based and partially on the computer.
 Individual laptops with MATLAB installed are required.
 Please note that the reserved room is not a computer pool.
 The exercises will be distributed beforehand.
 You can then prepare yourselves for the exercise session, where you can work on the exercises and get help and feedback from the teaching assistants.
 We may also discuss solutions of previous sheets if there is demand.
 Solutions to the exercise sheets have to be handed in via e-mail to email@example.com until the start of the next Q&A session.
 You will also have to indicate which of the exercises you successfully finished.
 We will not examine every solution of every student.
 Note however that we will do extensive random probing.
 Indicating a task as solved when this is not true will result in 0 points for the whole sheet.
 Also note the guidelines for handing in which you can find below.
 You will need at least 40% of the total points to pass.

 Final evaluation: For engineering students the final grade of the course (6 ECTS) is based solely on a final written exam at the end of the semester.
 Students from the master in mathematics need to pass the written exam (ungraded) in order take a graded oral exam.
 The final exam is a closed book exam.
-Only pencil, paper, a calculator and two A4 sheets (4 pages) of self-chosen formulas are allowed (handwritten).
+Only pencil, paper, a calculator and two A4 sheets (4 pages) of self-chosen content are allowed (handwritten).

 Projects: The project (3 ECTS) consists in the formulation and implementation of a self-chosen optimization problem or numerical solution method, resulting in documented computer code, a project report, and a public presentation.
 Project work starts in the last third of the semester and participants can work in groups of two to three people.